zhumingcheng697/Backstop-Playwright/README.md

 - Simulate user interactions with **Playwright** scripts (maybe?)
 - JUnit reports
 - Plays nice with CI and source control
-- Run globally or locally as a standalone package app or `require('backstopjs-playwright')` right into your node app
+- Run globally or locally as a standalone package app or `require('backstop-playwright')` right into your node app
 - Incredibly easy to use: just 3 commands go a long long way!

 ![BackstopJS cli report](http://garris.github.io/BackstopJS/assets/cli-report.png)